SpringRoll/SpringRoll/src/README.md

 Note that if any of `vo`, `music`, or `sfx` are available features, `sound` will be marked as a feature implicitly.
 Also, all of these features are marked `false` by default.

-## Difficulty Features
+## Configurable Mechanics
-The following difficulty features are represented by a value between 0 and 1, with 0 being the easiest setting and 1 being the hardest.
-All features will begin with a default difficulty value of 0.5.
+The following mechanics are represented by a value between 0 and 1, and default to 0.5.

 ### Hit Area Scale
 Enable this feature if your game has scalable hit boxes for entities.
 This value will allow you to increase the size of hit boxes for potentially hard-to-hit buttons or UI elements.
 Caution: Prevent overlapping hit boxes for larger settings